-Staff Completed by Course Provider Cost Valid for Group 1 General Staff School staff with a direct teaching role with students affected by asthma or other school staff directed by the Principal after conducting a risk assessment.
-Asthma first aid management for education staff (non-accredited) One hour face-to- face or online training.
-Asthma Australia Free to all schools 3 years Group 2 Specific Staff Staff working with high risk children with a history of severe asthma, or with direct student wellbeing responsibility, (including nurses, PE/sport teachers, first aid and school staff attending camp) Course in Asthma Awareness 10760NAT (accredited) Any RTO that has this course in their scope of practice Paid by Horsham College 3 years
+Staff Completed by Course Provider Cost Valid for Group 1 Genera 1 Staff School staff with a direct teaching role with students affected by asthma or other school staff directed by the Principal after conducting a risk assessment. management for education staff Asthma Australia Free to all schools 3 years Group 2 Specifi c Staff Staff working with high risk children with a history of severe asthma, or with direct student wellbeing responsibility, (including nurses, PE/sport teachers, first aid and school staff attending camp) management of Risks and Emergencies in the Workplace 22556VIC , Horsham 3 years

-Horsham College will also advise staff of any student who have notified the school of having asthma and their individual asthma management procedures.
+Horsham College will also advise staff of any students who have notified the school of having asthma and their individual asthma management procedures.
 Staff should be aware of:

 - the procedures outlined in this policy

 - the causes, symptoms and treatment of asthma

 - identities of the students diagnosed with asthma

 - how to use a puffer and spacer

 - the location of:

 - o the Asthma Emergency Kits

-- \circ asthma medication which has been provided by parents for student use.
+- o asthma medication which has been provided by parents for student use.

-Horsham College will also provide this policy to casual relief staff and volunteers who will be working with students, and may also provide a briefing if the Principal decides it is necessary depending on the nature of the work being performed.
+Horsham College will also provide this policy to casual relief staff and volunteers who will be working with students and may also provide a briefing if the Principal decides it is necessary depending on the nature of the work being performed.